kongware/ftor/README.md

 ```Javascript
 B2_(ap, ap) (B_(triple, inc)) (dbl) (sqr) (10);
 ```
 Yay, we've avoided deeply nested function calls by using the composition combinator.
-But now we need to know how exactly this combinator works.
+But now the control flow is abstracted and we need to know how exactly this combinator works.

 ### Using a specific lambda